Internals: Build and Cache

 - Generate a

 go build -o .ttsc-plugin <entry>in the scratch directory.
-The leading-dot placeholder name makes the in-progress binary easy to spot ingo buildstderr; step 7 renames it toplugin(orplugin.exeon Windows) as it moves into the cache. - Move the binary into the cache.
+The leading-dot placeholder name makes the in-progress binary easy to spot ingo buildstderr; the cache move renames it toplugin(orplugin.exeon Windows). - For linked transform sources, synthesize or select a native host that blank-imports the copied package, then build that host binary instead.

 Cache Key Inputs